-A Resolution expressing support for the passage of Proposition No. 1 submitted by the City of Tacoma on the April 22, 2025, Special Election ballot, to fund street repair, maintenance, and safety improvements for streets, including bicycle and pedestrian improvements; and encouraging residents to vote "Approved" on Proposition No. 1 on the April 22, 2025, Special Election ballot. - Requested for March 4, 2025.
+I ask for your support for a Resolution expressing support for the passage of Proposition No. 1 submitted by the City of Tacoma on the April 22, 2025, Special Election ballot, to fund street repair, maintenance, and safety improvements for streets, including bicycle and pedestrian improvements; and encouraging residents to vote "Approved" on Proposition No. 1 on the April 22, 2025, Special Election ballot.